Queenstown Southern Loop

 Stewart Island - Leader-led Dark Sky briefing.

-Day 6 - Stewart Island - Queenstown Your trip comes to an end today when you arrive back in Queenstown at approximately 5 pm.
+Day 6 Stewart Island to Queenstown.
+Your trip comes to an end today when you arrive back in Queenstown at approximately 2 pm.
 If you have extra time to spend in Queenstown, make sure to get out and take advantage of the numerous adventure activities on offer.
-The Remarkables and Lake Wakatipu not only serve as spectacular props to get your adrenaline fix, they’re also beautiful to look at.
-The town is also a great base for exploring Central Otago’s excellent vineyards and historic mining towns.
+The Remarkables and Lake Wakatipu not only serve as spectacular props to get your adrenaline fix, they're also beautiful to look at.
+The town is also a great base for exploring Central Otago's excellent vineyards and historic mining towns.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.